jpegleg/eaas-deployment-d/README.txt

 used, TLS was not required for that interaction.
 You can replace instances of localhost in the files with the private TLS registry if you use this template currently.

+See https://github.com/jpegleg/jpegleg-registry for building a registry jpegleg style.

 # eaas-deployment-d